okta/okta.github.io/_source/quickstart/widget/default-example.md

 ### Using the Access Token

 Your application now has an access token in local storage that was issued by your Okta Authorization server.
-You can read this token and present it to your own server to authenticate requests for resources on your server.
+You can use this token to authenticate requests for resources on your server or API.
 As a hypothetical example, let's say that you have an API that gives us messages for our user.
-You could create a `callMessagesApi` function that requires authentication, retrieves the access token from local storage, and attach it to our resource request.
+You could create a `callMessagesApi` function that gets the access token from local storage, and use it to make an authenticated request to your server.

 Please continue down to the next section, Server Setup, to learn about access token validation on the server.
 Here is what the function could look like for this hypothetical example: